spy16/spy16.github.io/content/posts/building-a-scheduler.md

 payload: '{"user": 1234, "type": "renewal_reminder"}'
 ```

-Systems interested in these schedules would consume these messages and execute the business logic based on `payload`.
+Systems interested in the schedules would consume these messages and execute the business logic based on `payload`.

-So in summary: *We needed a system that generates events based on schedules, has APIs to manage (i.e., CRUD) those schedules, is horizontally scalable, is highly-available (HA) & has no Single Point of Failure (SPOF).*

 {{<figure src="/scheduler.png">}}

-## The Solution
+## Solution

-In case of never-ending recurring crontabs like `@every 1h`, all execution points cannot be inserted at the time of schedule creation because there are infinite execution points.
-So this will have to be done lazily - i.e., after handling one execution point, compute the next and enqueue it.
+A crontab[^2] is just a compact representation of an *ordered finite/infinite set of timestamps*.
+It is usually an infinite set (e.g., `@every 1d`, `* * * * *`) or can be a finite set with some non-standard extensions (e.g., `@at 1647067401`).
+If we know a point in this series (either starting point or some mid point), we can compute the next timestamp using the crontab.

+Implementation-wise, we can think of any entry in this series as a job which should be executed at that point in time.
+And the execution of that job will create another job to be executed at the next timestamp computed based on the crontab, and so on.

-If we think of each crontab as series of timed execution points, what we really need is a job-queue where jobs are ready for dequeue at a specific time instead of being ready as soon as enqueued -- A delay-queue.
+So, what we really need for building this system, is a job-queue where jobs are ready for dequeue at a specific time, instead of being ready as soon as enqueued.

 So, this is rougly the interface we need to implement.